stelar-labs/opis-rs/README.md

 ```

 ### Features
-- Representation of integers of any sign & magnitude.
+- Representation of integers of any sign & magnitude
-- The Magnitude is stored in big endian order.
+- The Magnitude is stored in big endian order
 - Std Ops Int support for:-
     - Add
     - AddAssign